 Not Using Action-Oriented Language

-Lastly, and by no means least: passive language in the preheader reduces its power.
-Action-oriented language may introduce a sense of urgency, calling people to action.
-Phrases like “Don’t miss out” or “Limited time offer” raise curiosity and entice the recipient to open the email for more.
+Lastly, and by no means least: passive sentences in the preheader diminish their influence.
+Action words can elicit a kind of urgency, a need to do something.
+Exclamations such as “Don’t miss out” or “Limited time offer” are intrusive and will cause the recipient to open the email to read more.

 Not Including a Call-to-Action

-A clear call-to-action (CTA) in the preheader text can guide the recipient on what to do next.
-It can be as simple as “Shop Now” or “Learn More.”
+An explicit CTA in the preheader copy can show the recipient what to do next.
+It might as well be “Buy Now” or “Check It Out”.

 Using Too Many Emojis